MarkMote/learn-georgian/README.md

 # Learn Georgian

 An interactive Georgian language learning application built with Next.js.
-This app uses spaced repetition flashcards with AI-generated lessons to help users learn Georgian vocabulary and grammar.
+This app uses spaced repetition flashcards with examples and lessons to help users learn Georgian vocabulary and grammar.

 Flashcards are stored in `public/words.csv`.
 You can easily convert this app to the language of your choice by modifying the columns of this file.